 The most common symptoms of a Zenker’s diverticulum are difficulty swallowing food, choking, collection of mucus in the throat, hoarseness and/or bad breath, all of which can be distressing.
 When the Zenker’s diverticulum is small, most patients usually experience no symptoms, but as it increases in size, over time, the symptoms listed above begin to develop.
 Food may be regurgitated back into the throat or mouth in a relatively undigested form, several minutes to hours after eating.

 The diagnosis of a Zenker’s diverticulum is made using a simple radiographic test called a barium swallow.
-Contrast material called barium is swallowed and the diverticulum is able to be visualized using real-time x-ray called fluoroscopy.
+A contrast material called barium is swallowed and the diverticulum is able to be visualized using a real-time x-ray called fluoroscopy.

 Surgical intervention is the only treatment available that will effectively cure patients with a Zenker’s diverticulum, permanently relieving symptoms and improving the quality of life.
 There are no medications available that will treat the condition and if left untreated, patients with a Zenker’s diverticulum will continue to have difficulty swallowing, with possible associated risks of weight loss, malnutrition, and pneumonia caused by food entering the lungs from the pouch.
 Although uncommon, these can be life-threatening.

 The physicians at CornerStone Ear, Nose & Throat are experts at diagnosing and treating swallowing problems.
 We can perform an endoscopic excision of a Zenker’s diverticulum which is an approach done through the mouth to correct the Zenker’s diverticulum.
 This newer technique is less invasive than the traditional approach of removing a Zenker’s diverticulum through an incision in the neck.
 This allows for a quicker recovery and return to a normal diet in a shorter period of time.
 Although technically difficult, this procedure is a safer approach for the patient when it can be performed successfully.

 Patients experiencing prolonged difficult or painful swallowing should consult one of the board-certified otolaryngologists at CornerStone Ear, Nose and Throat, PA.
 While these symptoms could indicate a Zenker’s diverticulum, there are a variety of other conditions that could be the cause.
 The physicians at CornerStone Ear, Nose & Throat, PA, will gladly help you understand and resolve your swallowing difficulties.